Starry-AXQG/Context-Menu-Icons/README.md

 If you are using Firefox v140 or Zen v1.14, please use the CMI v1.5.Otherwise, please use v1.4.1

 Now, it also supports usage on Firefox.（since mod v1.2.1)

 ---

+## CMI-fold-menu-JS Guide:

+###Overview
+In version 2.1, CMI introduced JavaScript code to help users simplify the lengthy context menus.
+Fold infrequently used context menu items from the page context menu (contentAreaContextMenu) into a single submenu labeled "Show More Options".
+The goal is to declutter the context menu while preserving full access to folded item

+###Key Features

+- 🗂️ Fold selected menuitems (by id) into a "Show more options" submenu.

+- 📄 Two configuration sources: a CSS variable (--cmi-fold-item-ids) for portable configs, or an about:config string preference (cmi-fold-item-IDs).

+- 🖱️ Toggle script enable/disable with pref cmi-fold_menu_item-enable.

+- ✏️ Customizable submenu label via CSS var or pref.

+- 🌟 Quick-toggle hotkey: while context menu is open and pointer is hovering an item, keep the `CapsLock` key on, and `Ctrl` + `Shift` + `A` to toggle that item's folded/unfolded state (it will be added to or removed from the fold list) 🚀 This hotkey enables you to easily add menu items to the configuration without the need for you to manually copy the IDs of the menu items.

+- ⌨️ Holding Shift while opening the context menu temporarily disables folding and hides the "Show more options" item to reveal the original full menu.

+-Attempts to preserve moved items' visual appearance (icons/styles) by snapshotting inline styles/attributes where possible.

+### Hotkey & Usage

+- Toggle hovered item: Keep the `CapsLock` key on, and `Ctrl` + `Shift` + `A` when context menu open and pointer is on a menu item.

+- Show full menu temporarily: hold `Shift` while opening context menu.

+- Submenu items: for items with submenus, press the hotkey quickly (before the submenu expands) for best results.

+### Configuration (For Advanced Users)

+#### 1.CSS variable (portable)

+Add to CMI-config.css:

+`
+:root {
+  --cmi-fold-item-ids: "context-openlink, context-openlinkprivate, context-sendlinktodevice";
+  --cmi-fold-menu-label: "Show more options";
+}
+`

+#### 2.about:config (quick edit)

+Create a new string pref cmi-fold-item-IDs and set a comma or space separated list of ids, e.g.:
+`
+context-openlink, context-openlinkprivate, context-sendlinktodevice
+`

+---